odoo/documentation/content/applications/general/users.rst

    :align: center
    :alt: View of a user's form emphasizing the access rights tab in Odoo.

-After filling out all the necessary fields on the page, click :guilabel:`Save`.
+After filling out all the necessary fields on the page, manually :guilabel:`Save`.
 An invitation email is automatically sent to the user, using the email in the :guilabel:`Email Address` field.
 The user must click on the link included in the email to accept the invitation, and to create a database login.

 .. image:: users/invitation-email.png